reowst/sdk/USAGE.md

 0.064203: info: client upgraded to session 7f127fe26281d1c4
 ```

-Your client has been 'upgraded' for possible acceleration by Network Next.
+Your client has now been 'upgraded' and is ready to be accelerated by Network Next.

+Please email sales@networknext.com for next steps.